 One of the difficult things about your health is that it's easiest to take care of when you're young and harder to recover when you're older.

 If you get the major decisions right, you can have all the coffee you want.
-You can keep your cable, eat out more frequently, and spend more than 2x your salary on an engagement ring – it's all good!
+You can keep your cable, eat out more frequently, and spend more than 2x your salary on an engagement ring for the right person!

 Get these wrong and cutting back won't make up the difference.